menu MENU

 Gokul Subramanian Ravi

 I am an Assistant Professor in the Computer Science and Engineering (CSE) Division of the EECS Department, at the University of Michigan.
-I lead the Computer Architecture For Quantum Advantage (CAFQA) Lab.
-Additionally, I am affiliated with the Michigan Institute for Computational Discovery and Engineering (MICDE).
+My research primarily focuses on quantum computing, and I lead the Computer Architecture For Quantum Advantage (CAFQA) Lab.
+Additionally, I am a Fellow of the UM Quantum Research Institute (QRI) and affiliated with the Michigan Institute for Computational Discovery and Engineering (MICDE).

 Quick Links: